Browse our guides or talk to our team.

 As you write or revisit your SOPs, consider the needs of their users.
 Are your step-by-step instructions filled with words like “if” and “or”?
 Your procedure might make a great flowchart or workflow diagram!
 Does an employee have to collect materials from different parts of a building or move around your facility?
 Consider making a floor plan to supplement your instructions.

 Regardless of what procedure you define, visuals will help your teammates quickly understand their role.
-Get started with a free trial of Gliffy Online or check out Gliffy’s Confluence integration to make flowcharts or floor plans that support your documentation today.
+Get started with a free trial of Gliffy for Confluence or check out Gliffy Online to make flowcharts or floor plans that support your documentation today.